All Episodes

 And at that point, it's too late for a lot of people, right?

-Yeah, and the idea was that would slow the spread and it would keep the hospital beds open for people who really needed them.
+And the idea was that would slow the spread and it would keep the hospital beds open for people who really needed them.

-I understand the idea behind it, but if there is, and I'm not saying that there is or that there isn't, but if there are effective treatments that can help, even if it's minuscule, the it stands to reason that those treatments would be most effective as early as possible in in COVID.
+But if there is, and I'm not saying that there is or that there isn't, but if there are effective treatments that can help, even if it's minuscule, it stands to reason that those treatments would be most effective as early as possible in COVID.

-Because a lot of the I don't know what the exact number is, Matt, and you might know better than I, but I believe that most of the people who die of COVID die a couple of weeks after they get it.
+Because a lot of the, I don't know what the exact number is, Matt, and you might know better than I, but I believe that most of the people who die of COVID die a couple of weeks after they get it.

 It's not like you dead right away.